 It means you must not light a fire in that district for that day.

-There are six categories, ranging from 'Low' to ‘Code Red’.
+There are 4 categories, ranging from 'Moderate' to ‘Catastrophic’.

-A 'Code Red' Fire Danger Rating is the worst conditions for bushfire.
+A 'Catastrophic' Fire Danger Rating is the worst condition for bushfire.

 The Chief Officer of the Country Fire Authority (CFA) declares Total Fire Bans for Victorian areas at risk.